JonathanDelaney/TryTrickThatThough/README.md

 ### Known Bugs

 On mobile devices the user may have to zoom in, in order to play in the correct section.
-I did not want to disable the option of playing the 4D tic-tac-toe on smaller screen sizes as the user can still play, albeit with greater difficulty than a desktop or tablet player.
+I did not want to disable the option of playing the 4D tic-tac-toe on smaller screen sizes as the user can still play, albeit with greater difficulty than on a desktop or tablet.
 The entire premise behind the 4 dimensional tic-tac-toe would be lost to all those playing on mobile devices.
 <br>
 <br>
 All users can play the game on any sized device if they wish, I want every user to be able to enjoy the 4D experience, at home or on the go.